-How to Rebuild Trust in a Marriage?
-Embrace the Reality
+How To Rebuild Trust In A Marriage?
+Embrace The Reality

 The world we live in today is very different from the traditional couple dynamics that patriarchy prepares us for.
 Today, the man is not the sole breadwinner of the family and women are no longer just homemakers.
 A majority of them are empowered, financially independent people with careers and social lives of their own.

-Even if they’re homemakers, the lifestyle and responsibilities of the modern woman are markedly different than the life led by women in the previous generations.
+Even if they’re homemakers, the lifestyle and responsibilities of the modern woman are markedly different from the life led by women in the previous generations.
 Add to that the prevalence of the internet and social media, and it is not unthinkable for a married woman to reconnect with an old college sweetheart at the click of a button.

-Accepting the fact that affairs are a lot more common today may help you come to terms with the reality of your wife’s affair more easily.
+Another thing that can help in rebuilding trust after infidelity is accepting the fact that affairs are a lot more common today may help you come to terms with the reality of your wife’s affair more easily.
 A recent survey suggests that 55% of married people in India have been unfaithful at least once, and out of which, 56% were women.

-Related reading: 6 reasons why women have an affair
+Related Reading: 6 reasons why women have an affair

-How to Rebuild Trust in a Marriage
+How To Rebuild Trust In A Marriage

 A man once wrote to us just about learning of his wife’s infidelity upon her being diagnosed with an STD.
 Even though his world turned upside down in a single moment, the couple sought professional help and worked on their marriage to rebuild a connection all over again.